ofirgall/dotfiles/README.md

 * tmux - not suspended (not active) change status colors
 * nvim - when escaping from autocomplete it escape from select mode (using autocomplet while using snippets)
 * zsh - C-Space is overridden
+* nvim - gD/gd/gi binds with splits
+* nvim - redo/do stack manipulate
+* nvim - learn to use marks

 ## TODO
 * dock-redock fix
 * git squash - if master/base branch moved forward can't find the ref
+* tmux - go to start of last command
 * tmux - ssh connection when asked
 * nvim - stop lsp server on background
 * nvim - color for nvim-gps